Sheldon Wong

-Sheldon Wong (born 13 July 1960) is a Jamaican chess player who now resides in Orlando, Florida.
-He holds the National Master titles of both Jamaica and the United States.
+Sheldon M. A. Wong (13 July 1960 – 18 December 2025) was a Jamaican chess player.
+He held the National Master titles of both Jamaica and the United States.

 Chess

 In 1976, the 16-year-old Wong won the Jamaican Chess Championship and became the country's youngest National Master.
 That same year he represented Jamaica at the World Student Team Championship in Caracas, scoring 3½/8.
 In late 1976 and early 1977 he played for Jamaica at the World Junior Chess Championship in Groningen, where he was awarded a brilliancy prize for his win against the Israeli junior champion Nir Grinberg.
 After winning his first three games to co-lead the tournament, he suffered five consecutive losses, eventually finishing with 5½/13.
 He won the Jamaican championship again in 1977, and represented Jamaica at both the World Student Team Championship in Mexico City, where he scored 7/13, and the 1978 Chess Olympiad in Buenos Aires, where he scored 7½/14.

-He later moved to the United States, where he gained the National Master title in 1992; however, he has played no rated tournaments since 1997.
+He later moved to the United States, where he gained the National Master title in 1992.